Bangalore Club: Facilities

-The club has a limited number of restaurants, bars, libraries, and sports facilities i.e.: Badminton, Squash, Billiards, Table Tennis, Swimming Pools, Tennis courts, Bridge, Gymnasium, etc., and is built in the colonial style.
+The club has a limited number of restaurants, bars, libraries, and sports facilities i.e.: Badminton, Squash, Billiards, Table tennis, Swimming pool, Tennis courts, Bridge, Gymnasium, etc., and is built in the colonial style.
 In addition to these, it also has some stores for the convenience of its members, open to only club members.

 The club has many rules and regulations which could be more of an effect of a colonial hangover, but lately, there has been a concentrated effort to rectify the same.
 Members can also visit other affiliated clubs around India and many parts of the world.
 The club has tough dress regulations at several places which upholds the club's tradition at all times.